 Notes

-- In addition to cocoa powder and shredded coconut, other tasty toppings include almond flour and peanut flour (or PB2).
+- In addition to cocoa powder and shredded coconut, other tasty toppings include almond flour and powdered peanut butter.

 Nutrition per Serving